 Here is an example, let’s say you have 4 or 5 preference points and the odds for your hunt looks like this:

 This looks like a pretty good choice for someone with 5 points.
 For someone willing to take a little risk, the 4 point level isn’t bad either, basically its 50/50.
 If you applied with 4 points and didn’t draw, you assume you were in the unlucky 50 percent.
 If you applied with 5 points and didn’t draw, it’s a conspiracy.

 The truth is, previous odds like this example here are often not even close.
 While these odds list 100% with 5 points, that was last year.
 The odds with 5 points for this year is actually 16%.
-That’s one time in eight years.
-At the four point level, the odds are not 49%, 50/50, that was last year.
+With 5 points you you have a 1 in 8 chance.
+At the four point level, the odds are not 49%, 50/50, like it was last year.
 The odds for this year are 0.67, less than 1%.
-You’ll draw with 4 points once in 150 years.
+Your odds of drawing with 4 points is 1 in 150.
 It turns out that these numbers are from a real hunt, 224C Tioga Private and these are real 2020 draw numbers.
 I have never applied for this hunt and know nothing about it, but it makes for a good example.

-Below is what the hunt actually looks like if you click on my 200 series page (from 2020).
+Below is what the hunt actually looked like.
 I want to point out a couple of things.
 First, the green row below is the information that you are paying for on these pay to view websites.
 It’s the actual odds of drawing last year.
 It’s easy to calculate, so I list it.
-In fact, I list all of the past results for every hunt (if the hunt existed) – in this example I am listing what the actual draw resultes were for 224c from 2013 through 2019:
+In fact, I list all of the past results for every hunt (if the hunt existed) – in this example I am listing what the actual draw results were for 224c from 2013 through 2019: